AaronRMartinez/AaronRMartinez/README.md

 **Microsoft Sentinel Home Lab**

-Using a Powershell script that parses out Windows Event Log information for failed RDP attacks on a virtual machine hosted on Azure.
-Then using a third party API to collect geographic information about the attackers location and creating a Microsoft Sentinel (SIEM) workbook to display the physical location and magnitude of the attacks on a world map.
+Used a Powershell script to parse out Windows Event Log information for failed RDP attacks on a virtual machine hosted on Azure.
+I then used the parsed Event Log information and a third party API to collect the geographic information of the attack location.
+Finally, I created a Microsoft Sentinel (SIEM) workbook to display the physical location and magnitude of the attacks on a world map.

 <a href="https://github.com/AaronRMartinez/Microsoft-Sentinel-Home-Lab">Project Link</a>